Home Web Development Flask Framework Cookbook - Second Edition

 - logo.png

-While rendering them in templates (say, the logo.png file), we can refer to the static files using the following line of code:
+While rendering this in templates (say, the logo.png file), we can refer to the static files using the following code:

 <img src='/static/images/logo.png'>